 - A minute's walk from the main piazza shops & cafes

 - Excellent road access with adjacent free parking

-- Possible to install direct access lift from street into apartment
+- Planning permission already granted to install a direct access private lift from street level into the apartment

 - All utilities connected

 Built in the early 1600's this beautiful 2 bedroom, 2 bathroom, 147 sq. mt. apartment is located on the 3rd (top) floor of one of Arpino's most prestigious and historically important palazzos.